List of diplomatic missions of Palau

 This is a list of diplomatic missions of Palau, and it also includes a list of the Palauan Consulates.

 The Republic of Palau, a small Pacific island state in a Compact of Free Association with the United States, only has a small number of diplomatic missions and consulates.

-Individual countries
+Diplomatic missions

 This is a list of Palauan embassies and consulates:

 International organizations

 This is a list of Palauan missions to international organizations: